Enide! my web project

 The random number generator is the same from the candle simulator, except that it now returns a char.
 The previous version returns a single random bit.

-The fading function has suffered three evolutions along the process of development, each one being an improvement of the previous version.
+The fading function has undergone three evolutions along the process of development, each being an improvement of the previous one.

 Version 3 example: